rollingedit/YouTube-Album-Splitter/README.md

 On first run, the script checks for yt-dlp, FFmpeg, Python, and the Python tagging library it needs.
 It installs missing tools automatically when possible, then refreshes PATH inside the current terminal session so the run can continue.

-Deno is installed only on demand — if a download fails and yt-dlp needs its JavaScript challenge solver to retry.
+Deno is installed only on demand, if a download fails and yt-dlp needs its JavaScript challenge solver to retry.
 It is skipped on normal runs.

 The exact package IDs, network destinations, file locations, and uninstall commands are listed later in [Security, Privacy, and System Changes](#security-privacy-and-system-changes), so this section stays focused on what the first run does.